Best Dragon Dictation Software Alternatives in 2026

 Best Dragon Alternatives in 2026

-Here are the best tools for anyone looking for a best alternative to dragon dictation software this year.
-For a full Dragon alternatives comparison across more than 10 tools, see our full Dragon alternatives comparison.
+Here are the tools I would actually compare first.
+This is the short list for people who want a Dragon-style writing workflow without paying enterprise prices.
+For a wider comparison across more than 10 tools, see our full Dragon alternatives comparison.

 1. Voicy - Best Overall Dragon Alternative

 Voicy is the closest modern replacement for what Dragon used to do for everyday users.
-It's a dictation software that works across Mac, Windows, and as a browser extension — so you can dictate in any app, any website, any text field.
+It's a dictation software that works across Mac, Windows, browser extension, iOS, and Android, so you can dictate in any app, any website, or any text field.

-• Works everywhere: Gmail, Google Docs, Slack, Notion, Word, ChatGPT, Outlook — if you can type there, you can dictate there.
+• Works everywhere: email, docs, chat tools, AI tools, CMS fields, and web forms.
+If you can type there, you can dictate there.

 • Mac and Windows: Unlike Dragon (Windows-only for desktop), Voicy runs natively on both platforms.